folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 Note: Conditions and limits have to be in place in order for automated patron blocks to work.

-### Conditions/Limits categories

-Conditions determine what actions patrons are barred from doing once they hit the limits as outlined for their patron group in [Settings \> Users \> Limits](#settings--users--limits).
+Conditions determine which actions patrons are barred from doing once they hit the limits as outlined for their patron group in [Settings \> Users \> Limits](#settings--users--limits).

 These are all the categories for which you can set conditions and limits: